 Employees can waive FMLA for particular leave periods by expressing a desire to not have the time counted against the employee’s allotment of FMLA leave.
 For example, an employee approved for intermittent FMLA leave for rest and therapy of a back injury could decide to stay home for a day due to pain but ask the employer to not count the day under FMLA and just take the day as a sick day.
 In this case the leave would ordinarily count as FMLA leave but the employee waived protection.

 Employees sometimes do this to stretch out the amount of leave time they can take from the employer.
 By using the employer’s paid sick leave but not FMLA saves that day of FMLA leave down the road.
 It allows the employee to more days off as a combination of paid sick leave policy plus FMLA.

 That is a double-edged sword.
 On one hand, the employee gains an extra sick day; but on the other hand the employer could fire the employee for missing work that day.
 FMLA would not protect the employee although the employee could have received protection.
 (The employer may owe unemployment for firing the employee for taking leave under an established paid leave policy but that is less of a problem for the employer than FMLA.)
 It creates a messy situation where any retaliation for taking leave must be sorted out for its application to FMLA or the non-FMLA sick day.
 Not a great place for either employer or employee if things go south.
 That is why many employers refuse to allow an employee to take leave without counting it against FMLA time.
-When FMLA issues arise in Fort Worth or Dallas talk to an employment attorney.
+When FMLA issues arise talk to an employment attorney.